SCDH/ox4alea/README.md

 can be used for redirecting from some dummy sample files, that ship with the framework, to your project files.

 You should add an XML-catalog to your project.
-The catalog could e.g. live in `resources/catalog.xml`.
-The you should [register](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/preferences-xml-catalog.html#preferences-xml-catalog) the catalog in `${pdu}/resources/catalog.xml` in &lt;oXygen>.
+If the catalog would e.g. live in `resources/catalog.xml` of your project, then you should [register](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/preferences-xml-catalog.html#preferences-xml-catalog) the catalog in `${pdu}/resources/catalog.xml` in &lt;oXygen>.
 Please, have a look at